sakbarpu/DQuAS/README.md

  After second checkpoint (and almost 2 days of training) we killed the training process.
  Otherwise, it would have taken more than a week to train on GTX 1080 Ti.

+ We divide the data (53665339 training examples) into 8 chunks and train on each chunk (size = 6708167 examples) mainly because we can't load all examples simultaneously into my memory.

+Then, we take checkpoints of model at every 20% of the training of each chunk (i.e, around 1341633 examples).
+We trained for just two checkpoints (i.e. 40%) of the first chunk.
+That makes the effective training for 1341633\*2 =  2683266 examples out of total 53665339 examples.

+In all, the training is done for just (2683266 out of 53665339 examples or) 5% of our processed binary classification data.

  The following are the training criteria (hyperparamters etc.) used: